The Dignity Project

 environment as sacred - as the sphere in

 intelligence and beauty.
 We are called to consider the long-term effects our actions

 have on others and on the biosphere.

-Dignity shifts us from separation and self-centered actions to feelings of connectedness, consideration and compassion for all life.
+Dignity shifts us from separation and self-centered actions to feelings of connectedness, consideration, and compassion for life.
 This is groundwork for a transformative process within individuals and communities.